tripu/Vita/doc/politics.md

 ### 6. On public subsidies

-As of today (beginning of 2018), I consider myself more or less a [minarchist](https://en.wikipedia.org/wiki/Minarchism).
+As of today (beginning of 2018), I consider myself a &ldquo;moderate [minarchist](https://en.wikipedia.org/wiki/Minarchism)&rdquo;: I believe that there is
+*more* for a State to do than to provide just national defence, police and courts; but I also suspect that a State should not fund or promote folklore or films, nor meddle in so many aspects of everyday life.
-In my quest to understand what should be the right roles of government and of the state, I am quite convinced by now that both extremes (those being an
+In my quest to understand what should be the right roles of government and of the State, I am quite convinced by now that both extremes (those being an
 [anarchist society](https://en.wikipedia.org/wiki/Anarchism), and a [nanny state](https://en.wikipedia.org/wiki/Nanny_state)) are wrong.

 I see all attributions of the state as a gradient of necessities, with varying levels of moral justification.